sinha-nishant/Trojan-Check-In-Out/README.md

 ![image](https://user-images.githubusercontent.com/42727780/111896006-9789e680-8a3c-11eb-9d24-e415ef46b3a6.png)
 - Please make sure to select Android 10.0 only
-- For all emulators used, make sure you use one compatible with API 29 **Initializing AWS Amplify**
+- For all emulators used, make sure you use one compatible with API 29
+-
+**Initializing AWS Amplify**

+- You will need to download some plugins and get access to some authorization keys to get access to AWS S3 which we use to store our images.
+These are the steps to do so:
+- Go to your the command line on your device
+- For mac/Linux enter: curl -sL https://aws-amplify.github.io/amplify-cli/install | bash && $SHELL
+- For Windows enter: curl -sL https://aws-amplify.github.io/amplify-cli/install-win -o install.cmd && install.cmd
+- Once these commands finish executing, enter the term "amplify configure" into the commandline
+- Please insert the these responses to the following questions:
+-